 “As we walked down the town, the quaint appearance of the houses struck me very forcibly – very different were they from those in most of the New England towns.
 They had pointed gables, and irregular slanting roofs; and in many of them the upper stories projected considerably over the basement apartments, in some such a way as the old houses are built at Chester, and in some of the old cities in England.”–British writer John Ross Dix visiting Ipswich, Massachusetts in 1846.

-A more common Colonial version is the shallower hewn overhang developed as a retro fashion during the brief post-Mediaeval revival period of the late 17th and very early 18th Century.
+A more common Colonial version is the shallower hewn overhang developed as a retro fashion during the brief post-Medieval revival period of the late 17th and very early 18th Century.
+A well-preserved example is the Matthew Perkins house in Ipswich.
 The form is frequently but not always found along with a similar feature, the facade gable, a slight overhang of the attic over the second floor girt on the two gable ends of the building.
-Gables framed to overhang the second story are found in several Cape Ann locations including the Capen house, the Boardman house in Saugus, and the east gable of the Whipple house.
+Gables framed to overhang the second story are found in several Cape Ann locations including the Capen house in Topsfield, the Boardman house in Saugus, and the east gable of the Whipple house in Ipswich.
 Facade gables are also occasionally found on plank frame houses, which in our area generally date to about 1700 and later.